rodneyshupe/Cookbook/Recipes/Entrees/Misc/DetroitStylePizza.rst

    (If dough resists stretching, let it rest for another 10 minutes before trying again to stretch.)
 Cover with plastic and let dough rise at room temperature until nearly tripled in volume and large bubbles form, 2 to 3 hours.
-Adjust oven rack to lowest position and heat oven to 500 degrees.
+Adjust oven rack to lowest position and heat oven to 500F.
 4. Sprinkle Monterey Jack evenly over dough to edges of pan.
 Spoon three 1-inch-wide strips of sauce, using 1/3 cup sauce for each, over cheese evenly down length of pan.